 - Corporate Restructuring

 - Spin-offs &

-- Takeover defence strategies.
+- Takeover defense strategies.

 - Debt Advisory & Restructuring: Often companies need funds for various needs.
 They may want to expand their business or launch a product or create a diversified portfolio for their investment purposes.
-In that regard, Irish investment banks help these companies with tailored capital structure advisory service to find out an optimal solution for their needs.
+In that regard, Irish investment banks help these companies with tailored capital structure advisory services to find out an optimal solution for their needs.

 - Strategic advisory: Irish investment banks offer strategic advisory in few exceptional cases.
 But when they do they provide strategic corporate advisory to public, private, and commercial bodies.

 Top Investment Banking Firms in Ireland